bendrucker/cfn-nest/readme.md

 cfn-nest template.json --bucket my-templates
 ```

 Any nested templates will be uploaded to S3 as [required by CloudFormation](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-stack.html#cfn-cloudformation-stack-templateurl).
 The `Template` property will be replaced by a valid `TemplateURL`.
 This URL contains an MD5 hash of the file contents so different versions will always produce unique URLs.
+Un-nesting is performed *recursively* so you can write templates that reference templates that reference other templates (and so on).

+The `Template` path is resolved *relative to the template source file*.

 ### API